massastrello/massastrello.github.io/README.md

-# jekyll-theme-console demo
+Stefano Massaroli personal website.
-This is a demo site for the jekyll-theme-console theme.
+Built on the `jekyll-theme-console` theme.